Descriptive analytics is a powerful and data-driven technique to analyze and gain insights from customer data.

 A prescriptive analytics system may recommend you change the page length, design, or content to make the experience better and faster.

-Want to learn how to use AI for analytics?
+Want to learn how to use AI in analytics?

 Take our free online live class Intro to AI for Marketers.

-In it, Marketing AI Institute founder and CEO Paul Roetzer will teach you exactly how to understand and get started with AI.
+In it, Marketing AI Institute founder and CEO Paul Roetzer will teach you exactly how to understand and get started with AI in analytics and other areas of marketing.
 During the class, you’ll learn:

 - What AI is, and why it matters to marketers.